 Case 2: You are not doing well

-If you need to catch up the league leaders, you cannot do it with same players they are holding.
-In that case the TSB percentage tells you players to avoid.
+If you need to catch up with the league leaders, you cannot do it with the same players they are holding.
+In that case, the TSB percentage tells you, players, to avoid.
 Instead, you must go for differentials.
 These are usually players with less than 5% TSB value.

 There is still a balance to be had.
 Picking nothing but differentials is rarely a successful tactic.
 You could hit the jackpot, but it’s so likely you end up getting nothing instead.
 You have to find a balance and hold some high TSB players combined with differentials.

 One good alternative is to pick a teammate of a high TSB player.
 If Liverpool is doing well but Salah and Mane fail to score, the goals would probably land to Firmino.
 Every single Manchester City midfielder has less than 10% TSB value.
 You could dump Aguero and pick Sane, David Silva or Kevin De Bruyne instead.